project-poodle/poodle/design.md

   - Tablet name is an alpha-numeric string separated by '.'
   - Tablet name is required as part of the standard Scheme

-- Attribute Group
+- Attribute Groups
   - This is similar to column group in a NoSQL table
   - Attribute Group name is an alpha-numeric string separated by '/'
-  - Attribute Group name is optional part of the Scheme
+  - Attribute Group name is optional part of a Scheme

-A full Scheme is joined by Consensus ID, with Domain, Tablet, and optional Attribute Group.
+A full Scheme ID includes Consensus ID, Domain, Tablet, and optional Attribute Groups.
 E.g.

     <consensus_id>, <domain>:<tablet>[/<attribute-group>]